cemcof/CEMCOF-CIISBcluster_docu/Software/alphafold.rst

 **VERSIONS:**

-* 2.0
+* 2.1.1

 **GENERAL INFORMATION**

-*AlphaFold ia an AI system developed by DeepMind that predicts a protein's 3D structure from its amino acid sequence.
+*AlphaFold is an AI system developed by DeepMind that predicts a protein's 3D structure from its amino acid sequence.
 It regularly achieves accuracy competitive with experiment.*

 **USAGE SPECIFIC INFORMATION**